arvin-dwarka/Udacity_Data_Analyst/P5_Identifying_Fraud_From_Enron_Email/readme.md

 - *THE TRAVEL AGENCY IN THE PARK*: This record is clearly not a person.

 >What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own feature that does not come ready-made in the dataset -- explain what feature you tried to make, and the rationale behind it.
 (You do not necessarily have to use it in the final analysis, only engineer and test it.)
-In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.  [relevant rubric items: “create new features”, “properly scale features”, “intelligently select feature”]
+In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.

 I ended up using `salary`, `exercised_stock_options`, `bonus` along with the `poi` label.
 Surprisingly, and very frustratingly, I happened on these features randomly.
 To optimize my performance on the algorithms being tested, I used a `min-max scaler`, `SelectKBest` and `PCA` (with pipeline).
 The scaler was very important to normalize the data as features had different units and varied widely by several orders of magnitude in some cases.
 The K-best approach was used to select the 10 most important features that drive POI labels.
 The following table shows the k-best scores and the percentage of invalid (NaN) entries they contained: